-“Prelude in F Minor” – Matthias Kirschnereit releases a third single – the album follows soon!
+“Prelude in F Minor” – Matthias Kirschnereit releases a third single – with the album just around the corner

 With the third single "Prelude in F Minor" pianist Matthias Kirschnereit interprets a work by the great composer Ludwig van Beethoven, which one you wouldn't assign to him at first.
 But for the interpreter Matthias Kirschnereit it is crystal clear: "For me it is like a conversation between Beethoven and Johann Sebastian Bach by candlelight - full of pain, loneliness and melancholy".